frederic-perez/AmE-dictionary/data/dictionary.md

 __downward__ _adj, adv_ _A downward spiral._
 __downy__ _adj_ __1__ Made of or covered with down. _Downy coat._
 __dowry__ _n_ :six::hammer: (dowries) :es: dote
+__doxing__ _n_ (doxxing) [:scroll: From the word _docs_ (short for _documents_)] The act of publishing someone’s personal information or revealing their identity without their consent.
+Doxing is often done in an attempt to intimidate someone by invading their privacy and causing them to fear for their safety, especially due to the threats they often receive after having been doxed.
 __doyenne__
 __doze__ _v_
 __Dr.
 Seuss__ _n_ United States writer of children’s books (1904-1991).